shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 ## Taking Damage

 Creatures don’t have hitpoints, per say, but some abilities say “Deal 2 damage” for example.
-When a creature takes damage, its Base Power is reduced by that amount.
-A creature’s Base Power cannot be reduced below 0.
-If a creature’s Base Power is reduced to 0, it gets a number of extra Rest counters equal to its Star Count.
+When a Creature takes damage, its Base Power is reduced by that amount.
+A Creature’s Base Power cannot be reduced below 0.
+If a Creature’s Base Power is reduced to 0, it gets a number of extra Rest counters equal to its Star Count.

-All damage is removed when the creature leaves the battlefield.
+All damage is removed when the Creature leaves the battlefield.